Silver Alert issued for missing Hinds County woman - NewsBreak

 Silver Alert issued for missing Hinds County woman

-HINDS COUNTY, Miss.
-(WJTV)- The Mississippi Bureau of Investigation has issued a Silver Alert for 53-year-old Kawanna Jenkins of Jackson.
+HINDS COUNTY, Miss. ( WJTV ) – The Mississippi Bureau of Investigation (MBI) issued a Silver Alert for 53-year-old Kawanna Jenkins of Jackson.

-She’s described as a black female, five feet three inches tall, weighing 130 pounds, with brown hair and brown eyes.
+She’s described as five feet three inches tall, weighs 130 pounds, with brown hair and brown eyes.

-Family members say Kawanna Jenkins suffers from a medical condition that may impair her judgment.
+Family members said she suffers from a medical condition that may impair her judgment.

 For the latest news, weather, sports, and streaming video, head to WJTV.